Miguel Berry: Loan to San Diego Loyal

 On 28 August 2020, Berry was loaned to USL Championship side San Diego Loyal for the remainder of the 2020 season.
 He made his debut the following day, starting in a 0–0 draw with Orange County SC.
 Berry played in all seven matches that he was available for the Loyal, scoring three goals.
 Notably, Berry was a part of the team that both forfeited and walked off the field for matches against Los Angeles Galaxy II and Phoenix Rising respectively, due to unpunished racist and homophobic slurs directed at teammates.
 These moves were widely applauded, however, they cost the team a spot in the 2020 playoffs.

 On 28 May 2021, Berry re-joined the club on loan for the 2021 season.
 However, he was recalled early in July by Columbus.

 D.C.
 United

 On July 18, 2022, Berry was traded to D.C.
 United for $225,000 in General Allocation Money spread across 2 years; with an additional $100,000 able to be earned if Berry meets certain performance-based incentives.

 LA Galaxy

 On January 16, 2024, Berry was signed by LA Galaxy on a two-year contract with a club option for 2026.
+Scored two goals in 2024, to help keep the Galaxy undefeated at home before winning the club's sixth MLS Cup Championship.
+On 30 October 2025, the team announced that they had declined his contract option.